 - Experiential learning through excursions to Sovereign Hill and Canberra

 - Digital media production through film-making and game creation

 - Leadership program starting with Buddies and opportunities for House and School Captaincy

 - Secondary school transition program

 We endeavour to Seek and Find God’s fingerprint in creation – from the vast expanse of the universe, through to the intricacies of the atomic level.
 In all that we explore and learn, we appreciate the capacity we have to make a difference in our smaller community, and also as global citizens.

 To begin, Year 5 embark on the time-travel adventure of a lifetime, as we become ‘ragged’ students from the 1850s gold rush in a 3-day camp at Sovereign Hill, Ballarat.
 We venture underground, pan for gold, attend school with Ma’am, learn trades from blacksmithing to needlework, and get to experience the Eureka Stockade firsthand.
 The year continues with exciting visits to Scienceworks Planetarium, Melbourne Zoo and incursions to the Science Lab in the secondary school.

-Upper primary at EC embrace the Digital Technologies curriculum and have 1:1 iPad devices that support and extend learning in all areas with programs that enable effective online differentiation.
+Upper primary embraces the Digital Technologies curriculum and have 1:1 iPad devices that support and extend learning in all areas with programs that enable effective online differentiation.
 Year 5 students learn about coding and use their devices to design and create their own games and interactive experiences.
 We also continue to build up our Media Room to inspire creative filming and directing of videos in any learning area.